 Prerequisite: [Overall final average of 85% in Regents Chemistry is recommended & a passing grade in Physics (Physics may be taken concurrently)]

 Advanced Placement Chemistry is a two semester course which is offered to a selected group of juniors and seniors.
 The course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
-It is highly recommended that you take Regents Chemistry first to be successful in this course.
 It contributes to the development of students’ abilities to think clearly and to express their ideas orally and in writing with clarity and logic.
 This course differs qualitatively from Regents chemistry course with respect to the kind of textbook used, the topics covered, the emphasis on chemical calculations, the mathematical formulation of principles, and the kind of laboratory work done by students.
 Quantitative differences appear in the number of topics treated, the time spent on the course by students, and the nature and variety of experiments done in the laboratory.
 The course consists of two periods of lecture and one period of laboratory, in a two-day cycle.
 All students must take the Advanced Placement Examination in Chemistry which is written in May.
 A fee will be charged for the AP exam.

 Physics (Local) : 3441 : 40 Weeks : 1 Credit